FESOM/implicit_filter/readme.md

 For full mathematical formulation of the implicit filter please refer to [this paper](http://dx.doi.org/10.1029/2023MS003946)
 ## Installation
-Currently Python version 3.10 and 3.9 are supported.
-Using newer version can enabled
+Currently Python version has to be 3.10 or newer.
 ```shell
 source ./path/to/enviroment/of/your/choice
 git clone https://github.com/FESOM/implicit_filter